dorota-and/technical-guides/github/README.md

-# Getting Started with Git and GitHub for Beginners
+# Getting Started with GitHub for Beginners

 ## Introduction

-This beginner-friendly guide will help you install Git, set up your profile, create repositories, and push code to GitHub.
+This beginner-friendly guide will help you to set up your profile, create repositories, and push code to GitHub.

-You’ll learn two simple ways to get started: using GitHub directly in your browser or working locally with Git.
+You’ll learn two simple ways to get started: using GitHub directly in your browser.

 ## Table of Contents